 "I'm especially proud of the fact we've used the business to make our family closer than most.
 Between the family aspect of what we do and the good business decisions we've collectively made, to me that's been the difference."

-"We've also watched a third generation of Coughlins and multiple generations of our associates working for us, and that's exciting because it's a great indicator of this company continuing on for many more years."
+"We've also watched a third generation of Coughlins and multiple generations of our associates working with us, and that's exciting because it's a great indicator of this company continuing on for many more years."

-Racing isn't just for marketing.
-Motorsports have proven to be a test bed for many JEGS parts under evaluation.
-John, Troy, Mike, Jeg Jr., Troy Jr. and Cody have raced in multiple classes and cars through the years, putting parts to the ultimate test of reliability before they are ever sold to customers.
+That third generation of Coughlins also is expanding the JEGS brand to new markets through various racing endeavors.
+Since the beginning, motorsports have proven to be a test bed for many JEGS parts under evaluation.
+John, Troy, Mike, Jeg Jr., Troy Coughlin Jr., Paige Coughlin and Cody Coughlin have raced in multiple classes through the years, putting many of the parts sold at JEGS to the ultimate test of reliability before they are ever sold to customers.

 An automated shipping department is filled with well-organized parts racks running the length of the enormous warehouse and stretch to the top of the 50-foot ceiling.
 All parts are stored in specific locations to ease the shipping process, and the computer-automated retrieval system, packaging and shipping assembly lines are enhanced with modern technology for heightened efficiency.